Updated: December 04, 2020

 Information We Collect from the Sensor

-Whenever a WiFi-enabled device (such as a smartphone, computer or tablet) comes close enough to a Sensor for the Sensor to detect the device, the Sensor may automatically collect the following information about that device:
+Whenever a WiFi-enabled device (such as a smartphone, computer or tablet) comes close enough to a Sensor for the Sensor to detect the device, the Sensor may automatically collect the following information about that device: a MAC address.

 How We Use This Information